System security best practices

 In-app disclosure

 • Display the normal usage of the app directly in-app.
-Do not require the user to navigate into a menu or settings.
+Don't require the user to navigate into a menu or settings.

-• Describe the type of data being collected and explain how the data will be used.
+• Describe the type of data being collected and explain how the data is used.

-• Ideally do not embed this information in a privacy policy or terms of service.
-Do not include it with other disclosures unrelated to personal or sensitive data collection.
+• Ideally don't embed this information in a privacy policy or terms of service.
+Don't include it with other disclosures unrelated to personal or sensitive data collection.

 • Consent must be affirmative.
 Don't consider navigation away from the disclosure, including tapping away or pressing the back or home button, as consent.